 The following resources are all “in-print” resources which answer many of the above questions.
 Some are by Lilias Trotter and others are about her.
 Descriptions of each have been provided.
-If you click on the image, it will link you directly to Amazon to purchase the book.
-Most of the following resources can also be purchased via our shop on the Many Beautiful Things website: http://manybeautifulthings.com/products
+If you click on the image or the title, it will take you to a link to purchase the book.
+Most of the following resources can also be purchased via our SHOP.

-A Passion for the Impossible: The Life of Lilias Trotter, by Miriam Rockness, Discovery House Publishers, 1999.
+A Passion for the Impossible: The Life of Lilias Trotter, by Miriam Rockness, Lilias Trotter Legacy, 2021 (originally published by Discovery House Publishers, 1999).
 This is the most current biography, drawn from original sources as well as past biographies.

 A Blossom in the Desert: Reflections of Faith in the Art and Writings of Lilias Trotter, by Miriam Rockness.
-Discovery House Publishers, 2007.
+Lilias Trotter Legacy, 2022 (originally published by Discovery House Publishers, 2007).
 This is a wonderful compilation of some of Lilias most memorable insights paired with her watercolors, most of which have been hidden in obscurity for a century.

-A Way of Seeing, by Lilias Trotter, compiled by Miriam Rockness, Oxvision 2016.
+A Way of Seeing, by Lilias Trotter, compiled by Miriam Rockness, Lilias Trotter Legacy, 2020.
 Forty Trotter reflections paired with watercolors from the Egerton/Trotter Collection (Lilias’s family archives).
 Two additional features that make this book unique are 1) the Preface about Ruskin/Trotter relationship, written by Ruskin scholar Stephen Wildman and 2) the Introduction about the art of seeing, written by classic scholar and teacher on faith and art, Darcy Weir.